WeissD-10/daimler/README.md

 https://github.com/WeissD-10/Memo-app

+Those repositorys where for project interviews, done in around 3,5 - 4 hours

 ## Build the app, BE is not dockerized yet
 get the containers `started docker-compose up -d`
 `npm run be:db:migrate` to migrate db